Patrick Moravec avatar

 Conclusion on WP-CLI

 As with all tools that increase productivity, the real benefit lies in supporting your own workflow.
-The more you familiarize yourself with WP-CLI, the more ways you'll find to improve the efficiency of your workflow.
+The more you familiarise yourself with WP-CLI, the more ways you’ll find to improve the efficiency of your workflow.
 Have fun and happy experimenting!